werk24/docs/werk24/docs/index.md

 Welcome to the Werk24 documentation!
 The following pages give you an overview on how to use our Technical Drawing Reading Services.

-Our Cloud service allows you to extract structured JSON data from Technical Drawings in unstructured File Formats like PDF, PNG, JPEG, TIFF, DXF and others.
+Our Cloud service allows you to extract structured JSON data from Technical Drawings in unstructured File Formats like PDF, PNG, JPEG, TIFF and others.

 ![](./images/welcome_banner.png)